 When we greet two-year-old Juliet we show her that we’re really happy to see her and ready to play and so her face lights up!
 We’re bonding with her by entering her world and using her language.

 It’s also true in our adult relationships that we feel most loved when someone is happy to see us.
 Our best friends are people we enjoy being with.
 Our most productive work has a playfulness about it.
 Sermons that are enjoyable have way more impact than those that aren’t.
 Even in times of grief, we need to share a sense of humor with each other to lighten our load of sadness.

 The holy Son of God is truly fun — not just as an infant, but all through his life.
-The essential work of Christ delivering us from sin and death, reconciling us to God, and healing our broken lives and relationships comes with a playful, happy spirit.
+The essential work of Christ delivering us from sin and death, reconciling us to God, and healing our broken lives and relationships is both sorrowful and joyful.

-There are so many stories of the Lord Jesus being fun-natured.
+There are so many stories of the Lord Jesus being fun-natured and playful.
 My favorite is when the religious authorities came to collect the temple tax from him.
 He tells Peter to go fishing and then he directs a fish to swallow a coin and bite the worm on Peter’s hook!
 That is so funny!
-(Matthew 17:24-27)
+(Matthew 17:24-27).

 If you’re not enjoying God’s fun side, you need to rediscover your “inner child.”
 Find a child to play with and read the Gospels in a children’s Bible.
+Or watch the Visual Bible: Matthew and see Jesus portrayed as affectionate, joyful, and playful.
 If you still feel stiff and serious, or like God is distant and ecclesiastical, then you need to receive the playful and enthusiastic care of a friend as God’s grace to you.

-In this episode of SoulTalks, Jesus is Playful with You, Bill and Kristi share on Jesus’ joyful and delightful interactions in his life and ministry.
+Listen to a previous episode of SoulTalks on this same topic, Jesus is Playful with You.
+In this episode, Bill and Kristi share on Jesus’ joyful and delightful interactions in his life and ministry.